toshif/ecma-spec.js/README.md

 # ecma-spec.js

-It is a set of Javascript files which describe ECMA-262(ECMAScript) related APIs.
+It is a set of stub Javascript files which declare ECMA-262(ECMAScript) related APIs, using JSDoc.

 # Download